ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02_new.md

 ### All tests passing?
 Then you are done!

 Congratulations!
-If you still have time, explore [unit testing](https://docs.python.org/3.7/library/unittest.html), extend your code in some other way, read more about the wage gap, or anything else related to this lab!
+If you still have time, you can explore [unit testing](https://docs.python.org/3.7/library/unittest.html), which is a more formal testing strategy.
+You can also extend your code in some other way, read more about the wage gap, or anything else related to this lab!